-These sculptures continue to channel his first-hand experience of psychic wounding inflicted by personal trauma, around themes of sexuality and gender into the more impersonal and largely unstable area of political and social forces.
+These sculptures continue to channel his first-hand experience of psychic wounds inflicted by personal trauma, pivoting from themes of sexuality and gender into the more impersonal and largely unstable area of political and social forces.

-His work investigates the victim and perpetrator continuum bound together as one entity in an eternal symbiosis.
-His current sculptures may still show his concern with the dark side of sexuality and gender, but his modus operandi has as moved light years away f rom the drama of raw, cathartic blood-letting – ashy and scabby bandaged surfaces – that characterised his earlier work.
+His work investigates the victim and perpetrator continuum, bound together as one entity in an eternal symbiosis.
+His current sculptures may still show his concern with the dark side of sexuality and gender, but his modus operandi has moved light years away from the drama of raw, cathartic blood-letting – the ashy and scabby bandaged surfaces – that characterised his earlier work.

 Ironically “Egress”, which means to leave a place, will never move from its fixed base.
-From a steel pipe in the child’s middle some unseen vital essence will continue to drip into a drain in the base of the sculpture carrying the words “exit only” from.
+From a steel pipe in the child’s middle some unseen vital essence will continue to drip into a drain in the base of the sculpture carrying the words “exit only”.